 Recently, a group of Northeastern states banded together to change that.
 Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, and the District of Columbia are working together to gain public and private investment to create EVSE infrastructure in the northeastern region.

-While there’s no doubt shelter-in-place orders have reduced the number of home chargers installed, the number has not been reduced as far as the firm believed, and they are expected to make a quick comeback.
+While shelter-in-place orders may have reduced the number of home chargers installed, the number has not been reduced as far as Wood Mackenzie believed, and they are expected to make a quick comeback.

 While EVs are becoming more and more popular, it’s no secret America embraced the electric car after other parts of the world.
 Europe and China both have more in-depth EV infrastructure than the U.S. But how far behind Europe are we?
 Not as far as we may think.e rolling out new pilot programs and services allowing residential and commercial customers to add EVSE to their homes and businesses. city centers will draw immediate attention to the possibility of owning an EV.